Diabetes Insipidus in Children

 What is diabetes insipidus in children?

-Diabetes insipidus is a condition caused by not enough antidiuretic hormone (ADH) in the body.
+Diabetes insipidus (DI) is a condition caused by not enough antidiuretic hormone (ADH) in the body.
 ADH is also known as vasopressin.
 This is a hormone that helps the kidneys keep the correct amount of water in the body.
 The condition is also called “water diabetes.”
+This is because as with diabetes, ADH deficiency results in large volumes of urine.
+But unlike with diabetes mellitus, the frequent urination is not from high blood sugar.

 ADH controls how much water is in urine that the kidneys make.
 ADH is secreted by a small gland at the base of the brain called the hypothalamus.
 It’s stored in the pituitary gland and then released into the bloodstream when needed.
 ADH lowers the amount of water the kidneys make into urine.
 This helps prevent dehydration.
 With diabetes insipidus, too much water is pulled from the blood by the kidneys.
-This causes the body to create a lot of watery urine, and leads to thirst.
+This causes the body to create a lot of watery urine and leads to thirst.
+ADH also affects the concentration of sodium in the blood.
+When ADH is low or isn't working correctly, sodium concentration increases.
+This is responsible for some symptoms of DI.

 The disease has 4 types:

 - Central diabetes insipidus.
 With this type, not enough ADH is made or secreted.
 This is most often because of damage to the hypothalamus or pituitary gland.
-Typical causes include injury to the brain and rare genetic disorders.
+Typical causes include injury to the brain, tumor, and rare genetic disorders.

 - Nephrogenic diabetes insipidus.
 With this type, the kidneys don’t respond normally to ADH.
 This is most often because of medicines or chronic disorders.
 Some genetic disorders can affect the kidneys from birth.
 Other causes of kidney problems include kidney failure, sickle cell disease, and polycystic kidney disease.